-In our third edition of “Where We Ride: An Analysis of Bicycling in American Cities” we take a look at the growth of bicycle commuters throughout the country, based on new data from the Census Bureau's American Community Survey.
+In our fourth edition of “Where We Ride: An Analysis of Bicycling in American Cities” we take a look at data on bicycle commuters throughout the country, based on new data from the Census Bureau's American Community Survey.

 In this report, we take a look at: